“How big a fool are you, old man? If there are enemies in this wood, a fire is the last thing we want.”

 Part V: The Honey-Moon

-But what about the honey color?
+Back to the honey color.
 A few things here.
 First, to pull from ASOIAF, we have some examples of alchemy going on throughout.
-A something into something exchange.
+A something into something new exchange.
 Well, there is a notion that honey is sunlight changed into gold.
 Royalty.
 If Val inherited Dalla’s “royal” clothes, then Val could have inherited Dalla’s royal jewels, amber.
 Both honey and amber have similar royal healing qualities.
 We will have to keep our eyes open in The Winds of Winter for the amber to pop back into the story.

 Second, and more humorously, from the main series we have the song of The Bear and the Maiden Fair.
 A stanza analysis shows the start of Jon’s relationship to Val, the three mutineers at the “for the watch” moment, the goat that follows them to the “fair”, the honey hair, and the courtship ritual of the free folk that Jon and Val follow.

 Of course, we have a Dancing Bear history in Indigenous American story and craft as well.
 The Dancing bear exemplifies and attests to the true beauty and craftsmanship of Inuit art.
 Its concept signifies the transformation between shaman and spirit helper; arctic animals adopting naturalistic or humorous human-like poses (e.g. dancing bears, and Sedna – the sea goddess [Nymeria- Val and Jon!]).